$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: Empirical illustration: estimation of individual -returns to scale for the US industries

-These results confirm those previously established by Boussemart et al. (2019) who had shown that estimates of the $\alpha$ returns to scale for the entire U.S. economy converged clearly towards unity.
+These results confirm those previously established by Boussemart et al. (2019) who had shown that estimates of the $\alpha$-RTS for the entire U.S. economy converged clearly towards unity.
 This indicates that the US economy has nearly converged to a CRS technology implying that industries tend to their most productive scale size (MPSS) improving their total factor productivity levels.
-In Figure \ref{fig3}, a few industry examples illustrate this general finding.
+Figure \ref{fig3} illustrates this general finding with a few industry examples .
 The farms sector has maintained CRS throughout the period.
 The automotive sector's returns to scale fluctuate slightly above unity with some trend convergence toward the CRS area.
 Air transportation experienced two distinct phases of convergence towards CRS: the first started from a situation characterized by IRS in 1987 to CRS in 1999.
 Then, after the shock of the early 2000s characterized by DRS, this industry again converged to the CRS zone.
 The computer and electronic products industry started the period with strongly IRS and finally reached CRS.
 Conversely, hospitals started from a strongly DRS technology and converged steadily towards a CRS technology.

 The numerical results are displayed in Appendix 2.